acrookston/ACRAutoComplete/README.md

 - Fork the repo
 - Open `Example/ACRAutoComplete.workspace`
-- Make your changes
+- Make your changes and add tests
 - Confirm tests are passing
-- Confirm no SwiftLint passes (no Xcode warnings).
+- Confirm that SwiftLint passes (no Xcode warnings).
+- Create a pull-request on Github.

 ## Example Project